Canon 2000D vs M6

 It is notable that the M6 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 2000D does not feature such a mic input.

-Both the 2000D and the M6 are recent models that are part of the current product line-up of Canon.
+The 2000D is a recent model that features in the current product line-up of Canon.
 In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 2000D or the Canon M6 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 2000D: